chickenandstats/chickenstats/docs/guide/tutorials/four_nations.md

 ---
 icon: material/flag
-description: "Dive into the 4 Nations Face-OFF"
+description: "Dive into the 4 Nations Face-Off"
 ---

 # **Tutorial for 4 Nations Face-Off**